Satisfactory completion of the laboratory component is an essential requirement for students to pass this unit.

 This unit aims to provide you with an introduction to chemical principles sufficient to be used as a pre-requisite for first year chemistry units at the University of Tasmania.
 It is not designed to be a replacement for year 12 chemistry as it only covers the major topics of direct relevance as a background to the first year chemistry units.
 Topics include the nature of matter, the fundamentals of chemical structure and bonding and chemical reactions, the states of matter, an introduction to chemical analysis, acid base chemistry and organic chemistry.

 The Chemistry Foundation Unit operates in two different formats.
-Semesters 1 and 2 are held on campus and in distance mode with tutorial workshops and laboratory sessions throughout the semester or as a workshop towards the end of semester.
-Student need to indicate their preference at the start of semester.
+Semesters 1 and 2 are held on campus and in distance mode with weekly tutorial workshops on campus or on-line.
+The compulsory laboratory sessions can be completed throughout the semester or as a workshop towards the end of semester.
+Students need to indicate their preference at the start of semester.
 Semester 3 (Summer School) from the 2nd of January operate as on-line self-paced programs with compulsory laboratory sessions requiring on-campus attendance held in February towards the end of the theoretical component.
 The laboratory sessions are held either at the Hobart or the Launceston campus.
+Students are also required to sit an exam during the scheduled exam period.

 The overall aim of the unit is to provide a strong working knowledge and competency in general chemistry to a level appropriate for further studies in chemistry.